 Two small plaques on the outside wall indicate record-breaking flood levels in 1893 (February 16) and 2013 (June 4).
 Modern records indicate the Danube reached depths exceeding 6.8 metres (22 feet) at the nearby Eiserne Brücke (Iron Bridge) in 2013.
 Additional signs inside show other recorded flood levels.
 A picture on the Mittelbayerische Zeitung shows flood waters being held back at Wurstkuchl, but flooding the entire restaurant.
 The 2013 floods throughout Europe were some of the worst experienced in over 100 years.

 Thanks to Wurstkuchl for their hospitality, Regensburg Tourism for providing access to services and facilities within the city, and to Hotel Central Regensburg for providing a quiet and comfortable stay.
 I made the photos above on 14 November 2015.
-This post appears on Fotoeins Fotografie at fotoeins.com as http://wp.me/p1BIdT-7un.
+Last edited on 7 Dec 2022, this post appears on Fotoeins Fotografie at fotoeins dot com as http://wp.me/p1BIdT-7un.